fragonib/ddd-testing-kata/edge/README.md

 ## Run

-You need to set up you own OpenWeather APIKEY as environment variable
+You need to set up you own OpenWeather APIKEY as an environment variable

 ```shell
 export OPENWEATHER_APIKEY=%YOUR_API_KEY%
 ```

-Then you can run the tests:
+Then you can build and run the tests:

 ```shell
 ./gradlew check